lordfeck/rsru/README.md

 ## What is RSRU?
 Simple static HTML page generator written in Perl.
 Intended for the sole task of generating my RSRU section, but may have broader usage potential.
 GPLv3 licence.

 RSRU works only in HTML and CSS.
 There are fewer than 150 lines of CSS.
-That's all it needs (_and arguably all that most sites need_).
+That's living the simple life.

 ## What does RSRU mean?
 *R*eally *S*mall, *R*eally *U*seful.
 It's the name of a section on my website which lists software matching the criteria of being really small and really useful.